maryamghamdi/Write-A-Data-Science-Blog-Post/README.md

   - Which developer type has the highest job satisfaction?

 # File Descriptions:
-There is one notebook file that includes all the works related to the previous questions
+There is one notebook file that includes all the works related to the previous questions.

 # Results:
 The main findings of the code can be found at the post available (.....)